mjf1406/report-card-helper/README.md

 ## Change Log

 2024/06/17

-- feedback: EP Director said there was an issue with lines missing, but I could not replicate his issue.
+- feedback: EP Director said there was an issue with lines missing, but I could not replicate the issue.
 He did notice the text was far too small in the ACHIEVEMENT CODE box, which is true.
 The font size has been increased to 12 pt. font.

 2024/06/16